The Hunt for Red October (board game): Publication history

 The 1984 bestseller The Hunt for Red October was Tom Clancy's first novel, and produced several commercial spin-offs including a 1987 video game.
 In 1988, TSR acquired the rights for a board game, and Douglas Niles designed one that was published the same year.
 The game was a hit for TSR, which claimed that the game was "one of the bestselling wargames of all time."

 TSR followed up with a sequel board game in 1989, Red Storm Rising, based on Clancy's second novel of the same name.

 Reception

+In Issue 10 of Gateways, Jack Trainman liked the game, writing, "All things considered, The Hunt For Red October boardgame by TSR is both a fairly realistic wargame in its own right and an excellent adaptation of an excellent novel.
+I would highly recommend it to wargamers everywhere."

 In the inaugural issue of Games International, Mike Siggins's first impression of the components and rulebook was positive.
 But he found the game system to be overly simplistic, as if the game designer couldn't decide whether the game should be for wargamers or family game night.
 Siggins concluded by giving the game a below average rating of 2 stars out of 5, saying "In fairness to TSR it should be said that this is being marketed as a family game.
 Unfortunately though that is part of the problem for the game looks uncomfortable in either camp."

 Author Graeme Shimmin called it "a fun game with relatively simple rules."
 He concluded, "if you like board wargames with lots of counters and dice rolling you’ll probably enjoy it."